 The base of this kitchen tap can swivel a full 360 degrees, giving you plenty of room to maneuverer.
 Its flexible hose is a breeze to operate and you rotate the small handle at the base of the tap to adjust the water temperature.
 In the package, you get the faucet, a hardware kit, 2x 3/8-inch hose and product instructions.

-Click here to buy the OWill Kitchen Mixer Tap.
+Click here to buy the OWill Kitchen Mixer Tap, or shop deals on eBay.

 Funime Traditional Kitchen Sink Mixer Tap (£32.99)